According to Stack Overflow 2019 survey, Node.js is the most popular tool in the “Frameworks, Libraries, and Tools” category with 50% of answers.

 Let's take a quick look at some of Node.js architecture best practices before we explore the most common problems you can come across.

 What Are the Main Parts of Node.js Architecture?

 To handle more than one concurrent client, Node.js makes use of the “Single Threaded Event Loop” architecture.

-- Requests: in respect to the particular tasks users desire to perform in a web application, incoming requests can either be blocking (complex) or non-blocking (simple).
+- Requests: In respect to the particular tasks users desire to perform in a Node.js web application architecture, incoming requests can either be blocking (complex) or non-blocking (simple).

-- Event Queue: in a node.js server, the Event Queue does the storage of incoming client requests and passes those requests one after the other into the Event Loop.
+- Event Queue: In a Node js server architecture, the Event Queue does the storage of incoming client requests and passes those requests one after the other into the Event Loop.